timjb96/Bfro_SQL_EDA/README.md

 # Bfro SQL Exploratory Data Analysis
-Exploratory Analysis of BFRO data using SQL, some Excel Skills demonstrated: Joins, CTE's, Window Functions, Aggregate Functions, //Temp Tables, //Creating Views
+Exploratory Analysis of BFRO data using SQL, some Excel Skills demonstrated: Joins, CTE's, Window Functions, Aggregate Functions

 ## Project Overview
 The purpose of this Analysis is to do an exploration of data from the Bigfoot Field Researchers Organization, or BFRO, on Bigfoot sightings within the Continental United States.